Subscribe to RSS feeds Bulkowski Blog via RSS

 If it helps, pretend you are telling your mother how to trade the stock.
 Would you tell her to ignore the signal or obey it?
 How would a professional trader handle the signal?

 Periodically, usually after year end, I review my trades.
 I look at what went right and what failed.
 I look for common threads among the trades that highlight bad habits forming.
 I will use the trading spreadsheet to determine whether I am early or late getting into and out of trades.
 I search for patterns that work especially well and hunt for techniques that failed.
 I ask myself, "If I followed my rules, would I have made more money or less?"
 "If I limited losses to x%, would I have made more money or would I have limited my big winners?"
-Testing is required to find the answer, but that becomes part of the review process.
+Testing is required to find answers, but that becomes part of the review process.

 Often when I undertake a review, not only do I learn from it, but I get new ideas.
 Those ideas may lead to more profits or smaller losses.
 That is how I learn to improve my trading style.